-- Did you walk away from New Paltz without taking a leave of absence?
+- Did you walk away from SUNY New Paltz without taking a leave of absence...

 - Did you withdraw from all your classes...

-- Were you dismissed for academic or disciplinary reasons?
+- Were you dismissed from SUNY New Paltz for academic or disciplinary reasons...

-- Did you assume you graduated, but just found out that you didn't?
+- Did you assume you graduated from SUNY New Paltz, but just found out that you didn't?

 Readmission is required for all non-graduates regardless of the number of credits believed to be lacking in order to receive the undergraduate degree.

 Your prior enrollment as a matriculated student does not constitute automatic readmission, nor does it guarantee entrance into your original major or fulfillment of any College-wide or SUNY graduation requirements.

-You are in good, overall academic standing (minimum 2.0 GPA).
-However, having a 2.0 GPA does not guarantee admission to either the college or to a major.
+You must be in good overall academic standing (minimum 2.0 GPA).
+However, a 2.0 GPA does not guarantee readmission to either the college or to a major.

-You are if you have fulfilled all previous financial/judicial/health obligations to the college.
-All college holds on your records must be resolved prior to applying for readmission; contact the Registrar's Office to determine if you have any holds.
+You must have fulfilled all previous financial/judicial/health obligations to the college.
+All college holds on your records must be resolved prior to applying for readmission.
+Contact the Registrar's Office to determine if you have any holds.

 If you were academically dismissed, you are not eligible for consideration for readmission until one full year has elapsed since your academic dismissal.
 You must also successfully complete at least 15 credits of new academic course work with at least a 2.75 GPA at another institution.